Mike Wazowski: Monsters, Inc.

-Mike runs Sulley's station on the scare floor and they are close friends and roommates.
+Mike runs Sulley's station on the scare floor and they are best friends and roommates.
 Mike is in a relationship with Celia Mae at this time.
 Additionally, Mike helps Sulley in his mission to save Boo.
 While Sulley bonds with Boo, Mike desperately wants her gone.
 Randall finds out his involvement from the glimpse of him near Boo in a newspaper and Mike makes a deal with him to return Boo.
 However, this makes Sulley suspicious and Mike tries to prove him wrong.
-Randall ends up kidnapping Mike for the scream extractor.
+Randall ends up abducting Mike for the scream extractor.
 At the last second, Mike is saved from the extractor by Sulley and after he and Sulley foil Randall's plot, they report Waternoose's involvement in the scheme to the CDA.